rails/webpacker/README.md

 rails new myapp --webpack=elm
 ```

-(or run `bundle exec rails webpacker:install:elm` on a Rails app already setup with webpacker).
+(or run `bundle exec rails webpacker:install:elm` on a Rails app already setup with Webpacker).

 The Elm library and core packages will be added via Yarn and Elm itself.
 An example `Main.elm` app will also be added to your project in `app/javascript`